 Derek Halpern of SocialTriggers works on an 80/20 split, spending 80% of his time promoting content, compared to only 20% creating it.
 Other guidelines put it at 50/50.
 It’s very clear: there’s still work to be done!

-Today I’m sharing five key content promotion tactics you can use to maximise content awareness.
+Today I’m sharing five key content promotion tactics you can use to maximise content awareness as part of your SaaS marketing strategy.

 Your new whitepaper, eGuide or eBook can be repurposed into a series of blog posts.
 Breaking down your long-form content into individual topics will enable you to create posts focused around each one, adding extra value through additional opinions and deeper analysis.
 By using tailored CTAs at the end of each blog post, you direct engaged visitors to a landing page for your latest content offer, and begin the process of converting them into leads.